uc-cdis/compose-services/README.md

 ### Controlling access to data
 Access to data and admin privileges in Gen3 is controlled using Fence through the `user.yaml` file found in the `Secrets` directory.
-Admin privileges are required to create administrative nodes, which include programs and projects.
-For each user, you can control admin status as well as specific per-project permissions.
-The format of the `user.yaml` file is shown below:
+We use `users.policies` for individual access and `groups` for group access.
+Please refer to the [user.yaml_guide](https://github.com/uc-cdis/fence/blob/master/docs/user.yaml_guide.md) to add/subtract users and policies.
+Make sure to update user privileges with
 ```
-users:
-  user_email:
-    admin: True
-    projects:
-    - auth_id: project_dbgap_accession_number
-      privilege: ['create', 'read', 'update', 'delete', 'upload', 'read-storage']
+docker exec -it fence-service fence-create sync --arborist http://arborist-service --yaml user.yaml
 ```

-Refer to [Setting up Users](#Setting-Up-Users) to review how to apply the changes made in the `user.yaml` file to the database
+or review how to apply the changes made in the `user.yaml` file to the database in the section [Setting up Users](#Setting-Up-Users).

 ### Generating Test Metadata